reflectivity/reflectivity.github.io/workshop_2020/index.md

 5 min Education & outreach: Tom Arnold

-The working group sessions are roughly as follows but individual sessions may focus on different aspects:
+The working group sessions were roughly as follows but individual sessions may have focussed on different aspects:

 - **[File Formats](./file_formats_agenda)**: Chaired by Jochen Stahn
   - Session 1: Detailed introduction & aims of this working group